-Cultural resources can be broadly defined as the sites, structures and features within a community that have been given significant meaning or social value.1 This element is intended to capture both the natural and human forces that have shaped the Island’s character and culture by outlining first its history, then describing the various historical sites, national monuments and cultural events that give the Island its unique sense of place.
+Cultural resources can be broadly defined as the sites, structures and features within a community that have been given significant meaning or social value.1 Natural and human forces shape the Island’s culture and character.
+The following chapter details Island history, historical sites, national monuments, and cultural events which impact the Island’s unique sense of place.

 HISTORY